vbem/lilei.tech/resumes/en_US/index.md

 - Department: *Academy/Cloud Computing Center - [Data Service Dept.](https://ds.opg.cn/)*
 - Position: *Senior Manager* (Level-12)
 - Tech-Stack: *AWS*, *Aliyun*, *K8S*, *CI/CD*, *Python*, etc.
-- Responsibility: as leader of several technical teams, I am responsible for the overall technical architecture designing, core module development, cross-teams technical communication, new technology research, tech specification landing, recruitment - training - KPI assessment of engineers and other related works.
-- Key Projects:
+- Responsibilities:
+  - As a part of Digital Transformation, [introduce DevOps to this enterprise](http://blog.daocloud.io/cusstory-dongming/) from scratch.
-    - As the manager of infrastructure team, [landing the big data platform of group on AWS](https://www.amazonaws.cn/customer-stories/media-and-entertainment/opg/).
-As the liaison officer of Oriental Pearl Group to achieve the [advanced AWS-APN qualification](https://partners.amazonaws.com/cn/partners/0010L00001qzOH4QAM).
+  - As a team leader, [land the big data platform of group on AWS](https://www.amazonaws.cn/customer-stories/media-and-entertainment/opg/) from scratch.
+  - As the liaison officer of Oriental Pearl Group to achieve the advanced [AWS-APN qualification](https://partners.amazonaws.com/cn/partners/0010L00001qzOH4QAM).
-    - Leading the back-end R&D team, promoting the transformation of micro-service, building DevOps tool chain from scratch, achieving CI/CD as code and the cloud native technical reconstruction, while being free from technology dependencies from our [vendors](http://blog.daocloud.io/cusstory-dongming/).
-Being responsible for the construction and promotion of DevOps tools to other teams.
+  - Land several systems on Ali-Cloud and realizing their containerization in Ali-Container-Service-of-Kubernetes (aka ACK) with end-to-end CI/CD automation.
+  - Build enterprise-level DevOps tools chain ([GitLab](https://gitlab.opg.cn/), [Jira](https://j.opg.cn/), [Confluence](https://c.opg.cn/), Nexus, Docker-Registry, GitLab-Runner, Apollo-Config-Server etc.).
+  - Define and optimize and promote DevOps workflow and plan for several Dev teams.
+  - Lead a small back-end Dev team, promote the transformation of micro-service.
-    - Leading the data platform team to achieve the tech standard of data access, construction of data lake, development of client-side SDK, achieving unified data lake of multiple subsidiaries.
-Promoting the [open-source](https://github.com/opgcn) of partial general components of the group.
+  - Lead the big-data engine-platform team to achieve the tech standard of data access, construction of data lake, development of client-side SDK, achieving unified data lake of multiple subsidiaries.
+  - Promote the [open-source](https://github.com/opgcn) of partial general components of this enterprise.
+  - As the Sr. Manager role, I am also responsible for the overall technical architecture designing, core module development, cross-teams technical communication, new technology research, tech specification landing, recruitment & training, KPI assessment of engineers and other related works.
 - Achievements：
     - President Award of Oriental Pearl Group in 2018
     - [Science Progress Award](/resumes/resources/Science-Progress-Award.jpg) of China Television Technology Academy in 2019
+    - Promotion from Sr. Engineer to Manager to Sr. Manager within 4 years in a traditional government-owned enterprise all by personal working ability.

 ### 2014/09 - 2016/09